 2. Reference documents

-3. Employees as resource
+3. Employees as resources

 4. Quality documentation

-- Basic quality documentation including correct form/revision for the process (ISO 9001, First Article Inspection Report, ISIR, PPAPs).
-Proper usage of policy, procedure, work instructions and forms, proper documentation practices such as document control, filling out forms completely, correcting misspellings, and initialing changes.
-(Apply)
+- Identify and apply basic quality documentation, including the correct form / revision for the process (e.g., ISO 9001, First Article Inspection Report, ISIR, PPAPs).
+Demonstrate proper usage of policy, procedure, work instructions, and forms, and proper documentation practices, such as document control, filling out forms completely, correcting misspellings, and initialing changes.
+(Apply) |